kant/ServerSideTrainingResource/cassandra/README.md

 - Batched writes across multiple tables are guaranteed to succeed completely or not at all
 - Secondary indexes are guaranteed to be consistent with their local replicas data

+## User case

+- chat room
+- you may alos like